 The 1989 season began with the naming of Paul Beeston as President on January 10.
 On May 15, with the team sitting at 12-24, Manager Jimy Williams was replaced by Cito Gaston on an interim basis.
 On May 28, the Blue Jays played their final game at Exhibition Stadium, defeating the White Sox, 7-5.
 The team moved into the SkyDome and capped season tickets at 26,000.
 The SkyDome opened on June 5 with a 5-3 loss to the Milwaukee Brewers.
 49,501 watched the Blue Jays on September 16, setting a new single-season record for home attendance.
 The Blue Jays went on to post a 77-49 record under Cito Gaston and clinched their second division title.
 Dave Stieb posted two more one-hitters, and came within one out of a perfect game vs. New York on August 4, when Roberto Kelly broke up the bid with a double.

 BEEN HERE BEFORE:

-In the first full season at SkyDome and the first full season under Cito Gaston the club would come up just short of a post-season berth, finishing two games behind the Red Sox with an 86-76 record.
-Set a Major League attendance record by passing the Dodgers 1982 mark on Sept.19.
-Dave Stewart tosses SkyDome’s first no-hitter, pitching for the Oakland A’s
+In the first full season at SkyDome, and the first full season under Cito Gaston, the club came up just short of a postseason berth, finishing two games behind the Red Sox with an 86-76 record.
+The team set a Major League attendance record by passing the Dodgers’ 1982 mark on September 19.
+Dave Stewart tossed SkyDome’s first no-hitter on June 29 while pitching for the Oakland A’s.

 AND THEN HE WAS PERFECT: